-In this article, we will show you, How to return Full row set (or Complete Table) from the SQL server using the Execute SQL Task with an example.
-This will also demonstrate the Result Set option Full Row Set.
+How to return Full row set (or Complete Table) from the SQL server using the SSIS Execute SQL Task with an example.
+It will also demonstrate the Result Set option Full Row Set.
 For this, we are going to use the Employee table present in the SQL Tutorial database

 Execute SQL Task in SSIS Full Row Set

-In this example, we will use the Execute SQL Task to select the data present in the Employee table and save the returned result set in another table.
-In order to do so, Drag and drop the Execute SQL Task from SSIS toolbox to designer space.
+In this example, we will use the SSIS Execute SQL Task full row set option to select the data present in the Employee table and save the returned result set in another table.
+To do so, Drag and drop the Execute SQL Task from SSIS toolbox to designer space.

 Before we start configuring the Execute SQL Task, let me create variables that are required to hold the return records.
 And to do so, right-click on the design area will open the context menu.
-Please select the Variables option from the context menu as we shown below.
+Please select the Variables option.

 As you can see from the below screenshot, we created 8 variables.
-Here, ResultSet variable of object type will hold the returned result set, and remaining seven column will be used in another task.
+Here, the ResultSet variable of object type will hold the returned result set, and the remaining seven columns will use in another task.

 -- SSIS Execute SQL Task Full Row Set Example SELECT [FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[HireDate] FROM [Employee]

-Please change the ResultSet property value from NONE (default) to the Full result set.
+Please change the SSIS Execute SQL Task ResultSet property value from NONE (default) to the Full result set.

-Next, go to the Result Set tab, and click add button to assign the variables for the return set.
+Next, go to the Result Set tab and click the Add button to assign the variables for the return set.

-As we said before, select statement will return a complete table so we are assigning object variable (ResultSet variable) as the result variable.
+As we said before, the select statement will return a complete table.
+So, we are assigning object variable (ResultSet variable) as the result variable.

-Until now we successfully configure the execute SQL task.
-But, our intention is to save the result set in SQL database.
+Until now, we successfully configure the execute SQL task.
+But, we intend to save the result set in the SQL database.
 To do so, we need a For Each Loop container.
-So, let me Drag and drop the Foreach Loop Container into the Control Flow region as shown below
+So, let me Drag and drop the Foreach Loop Container into the Control Flow region

 Double click on it will open the Foreach Loop Editor to configure it.
 Please navigate yourself to the Collection tab, and select the Enumerator as the Foreach ADO Enumerator.
 Next, select the Object variable (ResultSet) as the ADO Object source.
 We will do one separate article for the Foreach ADO Enumerator so blindly follow the steps.